xenophonlabs/crvUSDrisk/README.md

 [![CI](https://github.com/xenophonlabs/crvUSDrisk/actions/workflows/CI.yml/badge.svg)](https://github.com/xenophonlabs/crvUSDrisk/actions/workflows/CI.yml/badge.svg)
 ![Plotly](https://img.shields.io/badge/Plotly-%233F4F75.svg?style=flat&logo=plotly&logoColor=white)

 **Under construction 👷🏽‍♂️**

 crvUSD Risk is a tool for Curve’s researchers and developers to test the resiliency of the crvUSD ecosystem under a variety of market conditions.

-For a quick introduction to the key agents in our agent-based model and the overall simulation architecture, please refer to the `./notebooks/demo_*` notebooks!
+### Quick Start

 To view the risk dashboard, follow the steps in [Setup](#setup).
-Then, run:
+Then, download some sample results from [this Google Drive folder](https://drive.google.com/drive/folders/13f6Z8FHI-NTGIbm67hdHpm2Q_IIq9sIs?usp=sharing), and run the app:

 ```python
 python3 -m app.app
 ```

-Download sample results to view in the dashboard [here](https://drive.google.com/drive/folders/13f6Z8FHI-NTGIbm67hdHpm2Q_IIq9sIs?usp=sharing), or run your own simulation as instructed in [Usage](#usage).
+You may also run your own simulations as instructed in [Usage](#usage).

 ### Table of Contents